hannahhoward/a1-starter/README.md

 This will run JavaScript tests, then re-build optimized, compressed css and js files to the build folder, as well as output their file sizes to the console.
 It's a shortcut for running the following tasks: `karma`, `images`, `iconFont` `minifyCss`, `uglifyJs`.

 #### JavaScript Tests with Karma
-This repo includes a basic js testing setup with the following: [Karma](http://karma-runner.github.io/0.12/index.html), and [Jasmine](http://jasmine.github.io/).
+This repo includes a basic js testing setup with [Karma](http://karma-runner.github.io/0.12/index.html) and [Jasmine](http://jasmine.github.io/).
 There is `karma` gulp task, which the `production` task uses to run the tests before compiling.
 If any tests fail, the `production` task will abort.

 To run the tests and start monitoring files:
 ```